What is Kotter's 8-Step Change Model and Why Does It Matter?

 • Widely used in business and management for leading change initiatives

-What is Kotter's 8-Step Change Model?
+What is Kotter's 8-Step Change Model by Harvard Business School Professor?

 The eight steps of the model are: